Keywords

 (A-C) Using the Time Course Helper.
 To use the Time Course Helper, the user will (A) define the “Anchoring” step for initiating the time course and the “Template” step to be repeated throughout (e.g., quench a reaction or harvest a sample), (B) activate the time course helper panel to select the appropriate steps and input the time points of the time course, and (C) apply the time course to automatically insert the time-stamped template steps with the appropriate inter-step interval.
 (D) Automatically identified interval for Use Case #2.
 Gantt chart illustrating the automatically-generated interval for Use Case #2.

-(A) Gantt chart showing the optimized schedule for a complex workflow assuming a 6-minute harvest time, resulting in a 28-minute staggering interval.
+(A) Gantt chart showing the optimized schedule for a complex workflow assuming a 6-min harvest time, resulting in a 28-minute staggering interval.
 (B) The UI allows the protocol to be saved and shared with a trainee.
-(C) When the trainee adjusts the harvest duration to their estimated 10 minutes, the regenerated schedule shows that a conflict-free workflow now requires a much longer 84-minute staggering interval, highlighting a potential bottleneck.
+(C) When the trainee adjusts the harvest duration to their estimated 10 min, the regenerated schedule shows that a conflict-free workflow now requires a much longer 84 min staggering interval, highlighting a potential bottleneck.

 StaggR reduces the cognitive load when managing multiple samples with identical treatment schedules by compressing the planning process.
 This enables the rapid exploration of alternative workflows so that users can quickly assess what is feasible, where conflicts might arise, and where natural breaks occur.
 This is particularly helpful when protocols are transferred between labs or users, as new execution-time constraints can introduce scheduling conflicts.
 Sharing protocols and sessions with StaggR makes such conflicts readily apparent and easily preventable.
 StaggR also boosts the laboratory throughput by minimizing the time required to handle batches of samples.

-Many strategies exist to address the FSSP, such as Genetic Algorithms, Simulated Annealing, and Tabu Search (Komaki et al., 2018).
+Many strategies exist to address the FSSP, such as Genetic Algorithms, Simulated Annealing, and Tabu Search (Komaki et al., 2018) which can efficiently search the space of heterogeneous sample processing regimes to provide an optimal solution.
 StaggR is not designed to present a novel solution to the FSSP but to provide a convenient platform for experimental design and execution.
-Future versions of StaggR may implement more nuanced FSSP strategies that make fewer assumptions regarding the homogeneity of each treatment schedule and more efficiently search the space of potential treatment regimes.
+Future versions of StaggR may implement more nuanced FSSP strategies that make fewer assumptions regarding the homogeneity of each treatment schedule and more efficiently search the space of potential treatment workflows.
 Nonetheless, as a standalone planning and execution tool, StaggR reduces cognitive barriers to provide immediate value for any lab that aims to perform time-sensitive assays in parallel.

 By removing the guesswork and potential error in scheduling identical procedures with asynchronous start times, StaggR can empower researchers from diverse fields to perform high-throughput experiments with greater confidence, efficiency, and reproducibility.
 Its open source and interactive nature makes it an ideal and broadly applicable tool for planning novel experiments and training personnel on established laboratory workflows.